Geography

 Where is Genghis Khan buried?

-Is Ulaanbaatar really the coldest capital in the world?
+What is the coldest capital city in the world?

 Last updated: March 2026